-- You don't have to be very smart to do well.
+- You need not be smart to do well.
 You don't even have to be conscious!
-TFT models cooperative relations with bacteria and hosts. - Cosmic threats and promises aren't necessary, although they may be helpful. - Central authority is not necessary, although it may be helpful. - Optimum strategy depends on environment.
-TFT is not necessarily the best program in all cases.
-It may be too unforgiving of JOSS and too lenient with RANDOM.
+TFT models cooperative relations with bacteria and hosts. - Cosmic threats and promises aren't necessary, though they may be helpful - Central authority unnecessary, though it may be helpful - Optimum strategy depends on environment.
+TFT is not necessarily best program in all cases.
+It may be too unforgiving of JOSS & too lenient with RANDOM